What Makes a Perfect Gift for a Caregiver: 4 Ideas You Can Consider This Christmas

 Offer a few hours of your time.
 Relieve the caregiver so they can get out for an hour or so.
 Usually, this involves simply hanging out with those they care for.
 My parents rarely needed anything critical or medical, they just relished company.

 Believe me, the caregiver will arrange everything around the few hours you give them so your involvement will require little effort.
-If you really want to knock the socks off the caregiver you can always add gift certificates to a nail salon or barber shop or even Starbucks or a movie.
+If you really want to knock the socks off the caregiver you can always add gift certificates to a nail salon, a barbershop, a spa, Starbucks, or even the movie theater.